 Inpatient Drug Treatment

 Inpatient treatment continues to be the most effective form of drug rehabilitation.
 By removing the individuals from the communities that enable them, treatment can truly take hold.
 Patients are removed from their poor environments, given structure to their lives and have access to around the clock support.
-Most importantly, they can focus on themselves, foster new friendships and undergo a multitude of treatment options.
+Most importantly, they can focus on themselves, foster new friendships and undergo a multitude of drug addiction treatment options.